noahpowers/ServerSetup/README.md

 If you have a relatively fast internet connection, and it's hanging for 10+ minutes, then go-ahead and click `ENTER` once.
 The script silences output, and chances are good one of the updates wants you to accept a default option before progressing.
 This has only been observed in cloud-based images (ie. Digital Ocean).

 ### Why is it asking for the external internet address/range?
 The script stands-up a UFW firewall instance and adds your external address/range to the `always allow` list.
-This way your system isn't blocked from connecting to your server.
+This way you're system isn't blocked from connecting to your server.

 ### Where do I obtain a Domain Name from?
 You need to purchase your own domain names.